Know Your Rights

 • You have the right to organize student-led prayers on campus, as long as the service is not disruptive to the function of the school.

-• You may have the right to attend Friday prayer.
+• You have the right to request religious accommodation to attend Friday prayer.
 The Supreme Court has upheld the right of states to allow students “release time” to attend religious classes or services.

 • You have the right to be excused from school for religious holidays.
 You should be sure to inform the school in advance that you will be absent.